GregKeeley/HSData_Coding_Assessment/README.md

 # NYC High School SAT Scores

-### Goal - Using the Swift native framework, fetch and parse and display JSON Data from the NYC open database.
+### Goal - Using the Swift native framework, fetch, parse and display JSON Data from the NYC open database.
 ##### Using the APIs found provided by [NYC Open Data](https://opendata.cityofnewyork.us), provide a list of NYC High Schools, and their average SAT Scores.

 ## API Endpoints used